epec254/rag_code/Tutorials/1_hello_world/README.md

 #### Step 4.
 Deploying the chain to the Review App & a REST API

 RAG Studio uses Databricks Model Serving to deploy your chain.
 During development, you deploy your chain to collect feedback from expert stakeholders.
 During production, you deploy your chain to make it available as a REST API that can be integrated into your user-facing application.
-With RAG Studio, a single  `deploy_model(...)` command creates a scalable, production-ready deployment that works for either of these use cases.
+With RAG Studio, a single  `deploy(...)` command creates a scalable, production-ready deployment that works for either of these use cases.

 **Before you deploy your model, you must register your logged model (from step 2) to the Unity Catalog:**